 Privacy Curriculum for K-12 Schools – It is essential that children learn about data privacy and security.
 Their lives will be fully enveloped by technologies that involve data.
 But far too little about these topics is currently taught in most schools.
 Fortunately, there is a solution, one that Professor Daniel Solove is proud to have been involved in creating.
-The Internet Keep Safe Coalition (iKeepSafe), a nonprofit group of policy leaders, educators, and various experts, has released the free Privacy K-12 Curriculum Matrix.
+Together with the Internet Keep Safe Coalition (iKeepSafe), a nonprofit group, Professor Solove developed the free Privacy K-12 Curriculum Matrix.
 It can be used by any school, educator, or parent, and contains an overview of the privacy issues that should be taught, including which details about each issue should be covered in various grade levels.
 It includes suggestions for appropriate learning activities for each grade level.

 Privacy Careers and Privacy Professionals